espaces/collective.espaces/README.rst

 * Self-creation of eSpaces (powered by `collective.spaces`)

-  * Users must be authenticated via Shibboleth (AAF) to be able to create their own Spaces.
-This is protected by a special Plone security role that this policy product assigns to "AAF Authenticated" users.
+  * Users must be authenticated via Shibboleth to be able to create their own eSpaces.
+This is protected by a special Plone security role that this policy product assigns to "Shibboleth Authenticated" users.
-  * Any user with an AAF account is able to create a Space.
+  * Any user with a valid Institutional account is able to create an eSpace.
   * File quotas are limited to 300MB per file, and 20MB per image.
-  * Ability to associate a custom URL with your space, or the ability to have your own *.espaces.edu.au domain.
+  * Ability to associate a custom URL with your space, or the ability to have your own ``*.espaces.edu.au`` domain.
   * Customisable theme per-Space (via Diazo and plone.app.theming)

 * Flexible management and customisation